 3) What are some of the things I’m ready to let go?

 This can take both a tangible and intangible form.
 Did you experience something in the past year that left you feeling angry, humiliated, deflated, frustrated, basically downright awful?
 Release yourself from these negative feelings by letting go of whatever happened.
 Acknowledge that this feeling isn’t serving you, forgive the person and the situation, learn your lesson from it (see question 2), and move on.

 In a more tangible form, perhaps a declutter of your physical space is due – time to get rid of things that you no longer need or love, and make space for the new.
 Organising your space has the amazing effect on your mind of cleansing, and stress reduction.

 There you have it!
-The 3 questions to ask yourself as we come to the close of 2018.
+The 3 questions to ask yourself as we come to the close of another year.
 Hindsight is a wonderful thing, not because it could change the past, but because how it could influence the future.
-So use the power of hindsight wisely to make 2019 your best year yet!
+So use the power of hindsight wisely to make the coming year your best yet!